documentationfor yFiles for HTML 3.0.0.1

 Creating And Updating Graphs

-• buildGraph populates the maintained graph instance with the items generated from the bound data.
-It does not clear the graph and preserves existing items.
+• buildGraph populates the managed graph instance with items generated from the bound data.
+It preserves existing items and does not clear the graph.

-• updateGraph updates the graph.
-It reflects changes in the bound data by adding new elements and removing obsolete elements.
-Updated data collections can be set via the various setData<TDataItem> methods.
+• updateGraph updates the graph to reflect changes in the bound data by adding new elements and removing obsolete ones.
+You can set updated data collections using the various setData<TDataItem> methods.
 This is only required if the instances of the data collections have changed.

 Note that neither method triggers an automatic layout.
-If required, the layout has to be applied in a subsequent step.
+If a layout is required, you must apply it in a subsequent step.

 Building and Updating a graph